 In 1965, the 34-year-old Patrick was killed when his car crashed into a tree in Switzerland.
 Naturally, the Aga Khan hastened to console Pat’s widow, who was also Karim’s stepbrother’s stepsister.

-He has been consoling her ever since.
-Despite renewed warnings from the assassin cult, the Aga seems serious about Dolores.
+He has been consoling her ever since and the Aga seems serious about Dolores.
 Society columnist Suzy Knickerbockers recently reported that Karim and Dolores “are together every night as they have been for more than a year.”

 “Yes, yes, yes, I know all about the Ismailis,” Suzy added, “but they’re still together every night.”